ilbers/isar/doc/user_manual.md

 Other (optional) customization variables include:
  - `DEBIAN_PROVIDES` - declare a virtual package to satisfy dependencies
  - `DEBIAN_REPLACES` - to replace a package with another
+ - `DEBIAN_BREAKS` - Packages which break other packages

 ### Prebuilt .deb packages from somewhere